mcallegari/qlcplus-docs/pages/07.virtual-console/06.speed-dial/default.v4.md

 The **tap** button **(3)** can be used to match the time to a beat.
 The elapsed time between clicks is measured and this time is set for the controlled functions, just as if the dial had been adjusted to that particular time.

-For cuelists/chasers and RGB Matrices, the tap button advances the function to next step/position when speed dial is set to adjust duration.
+For a cuelist, chaser or RGB Matrix, the tap button advances the function to next step/position when speed dial is set to adjust duration.
 The tapped tempo must be more than 1/4 of the original duration.

 ### Configuration - Functions tab